 Due to the latest government announcement, the museum will be closed from Thursday 5th November.
 We hope to re-open again as soon as possible from Wednesday 2nd December, if possible.

 Here at HorsePower, The Museum of The King’s Royal Hussars, in line with Government guidance and advice specific to the heritage sector, we have taken precautions to keep our visitors and staff safe against the risk of COVID-19.
 Our risk assessment can be found here.
-In welcoming you back to the museum from Wednesday 8th July 2020, we are very keen to reassure you that the museum is safe for you to visit.
+In welcoming you back to the museum, we are very keen to reassure you that the museum is safe for you to visit.

 We have produced the following short video to highlight some of the changes to your museum experience.

 Although the museum experience will be different, we have done our best to keep it as normal as possible.
 The major changes made, along with additional safety measures, are listed below.
 We have also added a short video (above) highlighting all key changes.